Force Options Training Unit

 This course prepares new academy instructors to teach baton techniques and tactics in the POST certified basic academy.

-Basic Police Rifle and Marksmanship School 40 hours (POST Certified) and SBVC certified
+Rifle Marksmanship and Sniper School 40 hours (POST Certified)

 This course provides the student with basic marksmanship skills necessary to effectively perform a vital function in a police SWAT or tactical operation.
 Topics include ballistic theory, support equipment, capability, physical fitness issues, and role/mission.